scalikejdbc/scalikejdbc-cookbook/en/02_quicktour.md

 While there is a risk of causing an SQL injection vulnerability in misuse of `SQL("...")`, you don't have a worry of its happening with `sql"..."` because all external inputs become binding variables.

 So let's try the SQL interpolation.
-Instead of writing like this as previously seen;
+Instead of writing like this as previously seen:

     def create(name: String, birthday: Option[LocalTime])(implicit session: DBSesion): Member = {
       val id = SQL("insert into members (name, birthday) values ({name}, {birthday})")